stfc-workexp/Project-Examples/README.md

-# Project-Examples
+# Simulating Planetary Orbits
-This repository contains exemplars of past projects completed by Work Experience Students at the Scientific Computing Department at RAL.
+This repository contains an example of a work experience project: Simulating Planetary Orbits in Python.
+This small Object-Oriented program will introduce you to the basic principles of Python programming.